aguslr/gnome-shell-edge-flipping/README.md

 ## License

-Copyright (C) 2012 Agus Lopez.
+Copyright (C) 2012 Agus Lopez and Christian Schramm.
 Distributed under the terms of the GNU General Public License (see `COPYING` file).